WilliamWang1721/LLMs-Code/docs/cli/commands.md

 # CLI Commands

-Gemini CLI supports several built-in commands to help you manage your session, customize the interface, and control its behavior.
+LLMs Code supports several built-in commands to help you manage your session, customize the interface, and control its behavior.
 These commands are prefixed with a forward slash (`/`), an at symbol (`@`), or an exclamation mark (`!`).

 ## Slash commands (`/`)

 Slash commands provide meta-level control over the CLI itself.

 - **`/bug`**
-  - **Description:** File an issue about Gemini CLI.
-By default, the issue is filed within the GitHub repository for Gemini CLI.
+  - **Description:** File an issue about LLMs Code.
+By default, the issue is filed within the GitHub repository for LLMs Code.
 The string you enter after `/bug` will become the headline for the bug being filed.
 The default `/bug` behavior can be modified using the `bugCommand` setting in your `.gemini/settings.json` files.

 - **`/chat`**
   - **Description:** Save and resume conversation history for branching conversation state interactively, or resuming a previous state from a later session.